kosail/KVantage/README.md

 ---

 ## 📜 Disclaimer & License
-This app targets specifically Lenovo laptops.
+This app specifically targets Lenovo laptops.
 Please do NOT run it if your laptop is not Lenovo.
-The backend assumes it is run on a Lenovo laptop with a known/defined ACPI table to access the battery, performance and rapid charge.
+The backend assumes it is run on a Lenovo laptop with a known/defined ACPI table to access the battery, performance, and rapid charge.
 This software needs root privileges to run, and thus, expect undefined behavior if you run Lenovo specific ACPI commands in a non-targeted ACPI table.
 Use it as your own risk.

 ![GPLv3 License logo.
 Copyright © 2012 Christian Cadena](repo_images/license-logos-by-christian-candena-GNU_GPLv3_License.png)